ooni/backend/Readme.md

-Once you have made the necessary fixes that you believe should fix the DAG (generally this will involve running the `ooni/sysadmin` playbook `deploy-pipeline`), you should "Clear" the state of the DAG to have it re-run.
+Once you have made the necessary fixes that you believe should fix the DAG (generally this will involve running the `ooni/sysadmin` playbook `deploy-pipeline`), you should "Clear" the state of the task to have it re-run.

 ## OONI Infrastructure specific